 Early help means providing support as soon as the need emerges, at any point in a child's life.
 Staff at Lea Endowed CE Primary recognise that any professional can provide early help.
-Nurture TAs / Senior Mental Health Lead and Learning Mentor (Achieve 360) are used to support children in school.
+We provide Nurture support/trusted adults/ Learning mentor support (Achieve 360) to all children who are in need of additional support.
 Any pupil or family may benefit from early help, but staff will be alert to the potential need specifically for early help for pupils who: